dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-operations-cpu-overcommit/index.en.md

 That’s why I included the VM Details widget in the dashboard—to help you monitor important metrics like CPU|Ready (ms).
 Different workloads and use cases will tolerate different levels of overcommit, so keep an eye on performance indicators and adjust accordingly.

+By default, the CPU|Ready (ms) metric is not enabled in VMware Aria Operations.
+To activate it, navigate to Operations > Configuration > Policy Definition.
+Select your Default Policy, then click Edit Policy.
+Under Metrics and Properties, use the filter to search for "cpu|ready".
+Select Virtual Machine, expand Metrics, then CPU.
+You’ll find Ready (ms) listed as Deactivated—switch it to Activated and save your changes.

+Allow for a few collection cycles (typically 10–15 minutes), and the CPU Ready (ms) metric will become available for monitoring VM performance.

 ---

 ###### Dashboard Example: